Linaro/lava/doc/v2/device-integration.rst

 ..
 OS what OSes are you expecting to run as test jobs?
 How will that change your integration requirements? testing of firmware - what software is to be tested?
-BMC?
+Does it have a :term:`BMC`?

 .. index:: device integration - integration process